gocd-demo/gocd-k8s-demo-setup-scripts/README-instructors.md

   ./setup --help
   ```

   The above command will setup a specified number of cluster in GKE.
-It will also create files `~/.gocd-demo/${CLUSTER_PREFIX}/${INDEX}/kube/config` for each participant in the workshop.
-Each participant needs to have a copy of one of the files and they should save it under `~/.kube/config` on their computers.

-  They should also ensure that they have helm and kubectl installed on their computers.
-Binaries for all platforms are available on GitHub.
+It will also create an SSH "jump box" with usernames `user-1...user-N` pre-configured.
+The password for each of the users is `123456789`.
+All participants should login using different usernames to avoid stepping on each other's shoes.

 # Tear down the k8s clusters